 Washington County Pennsylvania assistance programs.

-Other places to turn to for free food, groceries, and possibly non-financial support like clothes, meals, diapers, and furniture include:
+Other places to turn to for free food, groceries, or holiday meals and possibly non-financial support like clothes, meals, diapers, and furniture include the below.

 - Soup Kitchen-City Mission: 724-222-8530